 HOW TO ISLAND HOP THE GREEK ISLES

 The best and cheapest option to get from one Greek island to the other is by jumping on one of the local ferries that operate on a daily basis.
 I found that Zante Ferries have been very reliable and affordable if you book in advance.
 You can click HERE to visit their website and book your ferry today!

 ARRIVING IN SANTORINI ISLAND + WHERE TO STAY

-I finally arrived in Santorini at around midnight and took a taxi from the airport (which was a flash Mercedes) to Tonys Art Villa in Perissa Beach, Santorini.
+I finally arrived in Santorini from Athens at around midnight and took a taxi from the airport (which was a flash Mercedes) to Tonys Art Villa in Perissa Beach, Santorini.
 I clicked straight away with Tony, even though I woke him up in the middle of the night to get a key to my room!
 He was the most humble and happiest person I had come across this summer.
 I would recommend anyone to stay here.

 Click HERE to see a list of accommodations in Santorini, and to book online in advance.

 It wasn’t till the next morning that I realized why it was called Tonys Art Villa.
 The place looked like one big art project, lots of driftwood, fishing nets, broken bottles, stuck to the walls and hanging from balconies.

 All of which was created by the hands of the man himself!
 Each piece was crafted with such incredible delicacy, and each was imbued with, what seemed to be, the essence of Santorini itself.

 Before continuing with the guide, let me tell you an interesting Athens fact.
 The urban sprawl of Athens gets as far as the Saronic Gulf where boats leave for Santorini!